 Installing the right server hardware is important when running something like IceWarp or Exchange Email Server since under sizing a server can create very poor results when run in production.
-We broke down the server hardware specs.
+To help you out, our team of professionals at NetworkAntics broke down the server hardware specs.
 Check it out…

 |One of the most important pieces of the server when running mail is the hard drive.
 If the drive is slower (7200 RPM SATA for example) then it can cause huge disk queues and a backlog of the read/write requests which effectively cause issues with the mail processing and user experience.
 For this reason we recommend the following setup: 10k RPM SATA or 15k RPM SAS

 Here the biggest differences are cost and size.
 SATA is a little cheaper in most cases and allows for more capacity.
 SAS are a little faster but sizes are lower: 600GB is the highest we believe they go now while SATA 10k can do 1TB.

 In the end the budget comes into play and will ultimately decide how far you can go.
 For the money however this is one of the best drives you can buy and the one we recommend.

 The SAS counterparts are a little faster, operating up to 15k RPM.
 A slight increase in performance might be seen but it will take more drives when thinking of RAID arrays so the cost is driven up significantly.

 Solid State Drives are great and would be the first choice due to the huge performance gains.
 The cost for this however would be very high so going with one of the other options would allow for better hardware elsewhere possibly.

 This is often a highly debated topic and there is no real right or wrong answer.
 It comes down to two key principles in our opinion-

 If cost is not an issue then RAID10 is usually the preferred way to go because it couples the highest performance with the highest protection from failures.
 The only catch is the amount of drives required to build the array is almost double that of doing a RAID5.